BradGreig/brownlow-predictor/docs/index.md

 # Overview

 This page contains a summary of an exploration into building models to predict the AFL Brownlow medal.
+Eventually it is my goal to place all into their own GitHub repo's for sharing.

 On this page you can find the following: